 Goldman redeemed its preferred shares in 2011.
 Berkshire bought another $2 billion in GS stock when it exercised the warrants in 2013.

-Buffett has parlayed the original investment into a 5% stake in Wall Street's preeminent investment bank, worth $3.5 billion.
-And Berkshire is now the bank's fourth-largest shareholder.
+Buffett has parlayed the original investment into a 5% stake in Wall Street's preeminent investment bank, worth more than $3.7 billion.
+Berkshire is now the bank's fourth-largest shareholder.

 SEE ALSO: 12 Dividend Stocks That Hedge Funds Love